1157 (8th September)

 Phillip had disagreed with Richard over spoils of war and abandoned the Crusade and returned to France.

 Richard had decided to continue the Crusade alone and agreed terms with Saladin.
-The deal included an exchange of prisoners but Richard mistrusted Saladin and ordered the massacre of all Moslem prisoners.
+The deal included an exchange of prisoners but Richard mistrusted Saladin and ordered the massacre of all Muslim prisoners.

 1191 (7th September)